 For example, if your channels are +12505661212 and +2505551212, and you are sending an SMS to or calling +2505661231, we will use the +2505661212 channel because it overlaps the most.

 In most cases, we are able to discern the carrier associated with a contact's phone number and prioritize channels based on carrier, though this depends on carrier behavior.

 By using the 'Update the Contact' action and choosing the "Channel" variable, you can create your own channel-matching logic to either assign or switch a contact's preferred channel without waiting for an incoming message.
 This new action will allow you to do things like:

 - switching between channels of the same type (e.g. phone numbers).

 - switching between channels of different types, like phone numbers and Telegram bots.

 - assigning Android channels based on contact fields, prefix overlap or group membership (to get around throughput restrictions).

 - switching between toll-free and standard virtual numbers.

 - assigning a number based on a user’s number’s country code, area code, and more.

-We will match contacts with channels according to the above-mentioned criteria until a contact enters a flow containing a 'Set Preferred Channel' action.
-The contact will be permanently mapped to the selected channel until (a) they send a message to a different channel or (b) their preferred channel is changed by another 'Set Preferred Channel' action.
+We will match contacts with channels according to the above-mentioned criteria until a contact enters a flow containing the Update the Contact action setting their channel.
+The contact will be permanently mapped to the selected channel until (a) they send a message to a different channel or (b) their preferred channel is changed by another Update the Contact action.